developertrainingio/DT-CSS/README.md

 it will help you in at least starting fresh on the next module.
 You will do your work in the Start folder; it should match very closely to the contents of the Done folder when you are done.

 NOTE: You may notice that we are starting with the Done folder from the HTML course as our starting point for the CSS course.
-This is by design; The site was structurally sound, but ugly as can be.
+This is by design; the site was structurally sound, but ugly as can be.
 We will fix that in this course.